Appeals and Hearings

 Most decisions sent from the Employment Department include instructions for filing an appeal and the appeal deadline to timely request a hearing.
 Failure to file a timely appeal may prevent you from having the original Administrative Decision changed.

-The best way to request a hearing is by email.
+The best way to request a hearing is by submitting through the Contact Us Form.
 You may also request a hearing by mail, fax, or if you need additional help, by phone.
 We will provide you with language interpretation and disability accommodations upon request, at no cost to you.
 For more information on how to request a hearing, please visit

 When you send a written request through the U.S. Postal Service, specifically state that you’re requesting a hearing and include: